cpchalk/gpcheckx/README.md

 # gpcheckx
-kbmag program to find word differences quickly using ideas from MAF gpcheckx is a binary that extends the set of binaries making up the kbmag system from Derek Holt at the University of Warwick.
+kbmag program to find word differences quickly using ideas from MAF. gpcheckx is a binary that extends the set of binaries making up the kbmag system from Derek Holt at the University of Warwick.
 It can be used as a replacement for the gpcheckmult component